DorIsch0/MUSIC/README.md

 I forgot...

 ##### prtS s
-s has to be a darr(i8) or a single i8.
+s has to be a darr(i8), an array of i8's or a single i8.
 Interpret each i8 as a character and print them to the screen.

 ##### exit
 Terminate the program.